tjbrailey/Website/content/contact.md

 thomasjbrailey@gmail.com \
 +1 (858) 610-2437

-Or feel free to follow me on GitHub, LinkedIn, Twitter (links on my homepage).
+Or feel free to follow me on GitHub, LinkedIn, or Twitter (links on my homepage).